geudde/attic-chest/pages/06.season-5/07.meeting-64/08.driving/docs.md

 #### Glossary

 [^1]: “Bang up” — a word which has no equivalent in English, the *comme il faut* of the French faintly expresses a similar idea.
-It may be paraphrased “the tip-top of everything that is gay, admirable, clever, dashing, and as it ought to be.
+It may be paraphrased “the tip-top of everything that is gay, admirable, clever, dashing, and as it ought to be”.

 [^2]: “Prime”  — clever, exact, perfectly fit, a kindred word to the preceding.

 [^3]: “Belchers” — a sort of red and yellow handkerchief so called in compliment to the celebrated bruiser.

-[^4]: “Jackey” — gentleman-like or (which means the same thing) coachman-lime names for the liquor vulgarly called *Gin*.
+[^4]: “Jackey” — gentleman-like or (which means the same thing) coachman-like names for the liquor vulgarly called *Gin*.

 [^5]: “Blue ruin” — ditto.